vvarada2009/varada-student/_posts/Foundation/B-tools_and_equipment/2025-04-15-tools_setup-os.md

 comments: true
 ---

-Switching from a MacBook to a Windows computer for CSP projects required setting up VS Code, and learning how to use terminal and VS Code on a different computer.
-Here is my journey of how I set up VS code and successfully, afer many tries,  got everything working and running!
+Switching from a MacBook to a Windows computer for my CSP class required setting up VS Code, and learning how to use terminal and VS Code on a different computer.
+Here is my journey of how I set up VS code and successfully, after many tries,  got everything working and running!

 ## 🖥️ 1.
 Installing VS Code and Dependencies on Windows